-WASHINGTON (Reuters) - Here is what is happening on Saturday in negotiations to raise the U.S. government's $14.3 trillion debt limit by August 2 and avoid a credit default:
+WASHINGTON (Reuters) - Here is the situation on Tuesday as lawmakers try to close in on a deal to raise the $14.3 trillion U.S. debt limit by August 2 and avoid a federal credit default:

 * The Democratic-led Senate and Republican-led House of Representatives plan to consider rival plans to reduce the deficit and raise the debt ceiling.
 Votes may come as early as Wednesday.

 * International Monetary Fund chief Christine Lagarde urges United States to quickly resolve the stalemate, warning that failure to reach an agreement would have serious consequences for the world economy.